POLI-111 American Government & Politics

 POLI-321 European Union

-Examines the post-World War II development, institutional structure, and policies of the European Union and its predecessors in the movement toward European integration.
+Examines the post-World War II development, institutional structure, and policies of the European Union and its predecessors in the movement toward European integration, with special emphasis on the current situation.
+Same as HIST-321.

 POLI-322 The Arab World and the West